geops/website/content/blog/pythontyping/index.de.md

 I highly recommend doing the [FastAPI tutorial](https://fastapi.tiangolo.com/tutorial/)!

-... but suppose you have a highly _performance-critical_ task in a project that _writes lots of JSON-Dumps_ into a redis cache for later _consumption by other processes_.
+But suppose you have a highly _performance-critical_ task in a project that _writes lots of JSON-Dumps_ into a redis cache for later _consumption by other processes_.
 Then all of the options mentioned above are too slow and changing your existing codebase it not feasible.

 The following table from the [orjson readme](https://github.com/ijl/orjson#dataclass) shows that even dataclasses come with a performance penalty, especially when